- Above the Fold: Understanding the Principles of Successful Web Site De

 - make content for something you are passionate about

 - for businesses, choose a customer pain point

 Once you pick an area, focus.

 Clarify your audience:

-To be successful, you have to become indispensible to your audience so focus on your most defined audience.
+To be successful, you have to become indispensable to your audience, focusing on your most defined audience.
 You can add other audiences later.

-Content Titling: find a problem are that no one else is solving and exploit that area with content.
+Content Titling: find a problem area that no one else is solving and exploit that area with content.

 If the content doesn't tell a different story, it will likely be ignored.
 So focus on what your customers want to be and help them get where they really want to go.
 Become the content your customers want to engage with over everyone else.
 Forget what your competition is doing and focus on what you are good at; your uniqueness.